What is a Commercial Mooring Licence?

 Transferring a Commercial Mooring Licence

-Some Licences may be transferable on sale of the business, subject to Roads and Maritime and any other statutory approvals required.
-However you’ll need to confirm this with Roads and Maritime.
+Some Licences may be transferable on sale of the business, subject to Roads and Maritime approval and any other statutory or legal requirements.
+You will need to confirm this with Roads and Maritime.

 Any costs associated with the purchase, installation and servicing of mooring apparatus are your responsibility.
 On cancellation, you’ll need to remove the apparatus from the seabed.